 If you do not have a vacuum, you can still clean carpeted stairs.
 Always begin with the stairs cleared of all objects.

 A broom and dustpan will remove dirt and debris from the carpet.
 The broom must have stiff bristles to effectively loosen and lift away the dirt from the carpet pile.
 For tight corners, a small handheld brush will be easier to maneuver.

 Start at the top of the stairs and work toward the bottom.
 Use short, quick strokes.
 If debris begins to pile up, sweep it into the dustpan before you reach the bottom of the stairs.
 After sweeping, you will need to dust the banisters, baseboards, and trim to capture the dust that was kicked up into the air.

 Use a Carpet Sweeper and Brush

 A manual carpet sweeper will help capture dust, pet hair, and debris.
 Most sweepers use two or more electrostatic rollers that travel over the carpet.
 The collected dirt drops into the attached bin until you empty it over a trash can.

 Carpet sweepers do not require electricity and are operated with the same motions you would use with an automatic vacuum.
 Using a medium-hard bristled brush first will help loosen the dirt from the carpet pile, so it can be captured by the carpet sweeper.
+You can also use the brush on the vertical front (or riser) of each stair; doing this on all surfaces will help the sweeper pick up more dirt with each pass.
 Finish your cleaning session by dusting the surrounding area.